strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 In order to use `make` these all need to be available on your `$PATH`.

-### Mac OS
+### macOS

-The `make` build is using GNU versions of `find`, `sed` and other utilities and is not compatible with the BSD versions available on Mac OS.
-When using Mac OS, you have to install the GNU versions of `find` and `sed`.
+The `make` build is using GNU versions of `find`, `sed` and other utilities and is not compatible with the BSD versions available on macOS.
+When using macOS, you have to install the GNU versions of `find` and `sed`.
 When using `brew`, you can do `brew install gnu-sed findutils grep coreutils`.
 This command will install the GNU versions as `gcp`, `ggrep` , `gsed` and `gfind` and our `make` build will automatically pick them up and use them.

-The build requires `bash` version 4+ which is not shipped Mac OS but can be installed via homebrew.
+The build requires `bash` version 4+ which is not shipped macOS but can be installed via homebrew.
 You can run `brew install bash` to install a compatible version of `bash`.
 If you wish to change the default shell to the updated bash run `sudo bash -c 'echo /usr/local/bin/bash >> /etc/shells'` and `chsh -s /usr/local/bin/bash`

-The `mvn` tool might install the latest version of openJDK during the brew install.
-For builds on Mac OS to succeed, openJDK version 11 needs to be installed.
+The `mvn` tool might install the latest version of OpenJDK during the brew install.
+For builds on macOS to succeed, OpenJDK version 11 needs to be installed.
 This can be done by running `brew install openjdk@11`.
 For maven to read the new Java version, you will need to edit the `~/.mavenrc` file and paste the following line `export JAVA_HOME=/Library/Java/JavaVirtualMachines/openjdk-11.jdk/Contents/Home`.